Teller35/urban-octo-telegram/README.md

 Changed the padding in the benifits section to get it to line up properly.

+Final proof read found extra Title tag in the header section that I took out.

 So though out this project I was able to clean up the html page by addin the alt's that was missing fixed the broken link.
 I was also able to reduce the classes that was being used to make it more user friendly to the next tech.
 In return to reducing the classes I was able to blend a good portion of the CSS style together.
 I also went in and added notes to the CSS and the html so to make things easier to find.
 When going though the CSS I noticed that there were several rules that we put in diffrent places that had no need for that.
 I took the rules and moved then to the proper sections to make finding things easier.
 I have set the page up with a live link which can be found here: <a href="https://teller35.github.io/urban-octo-telegram/">Live link</a>.
 You can find my repo page for this project at: <a href="https://github.com/Teller35/urban-octo-telegram">Repo Link</a>.